lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 -->

-## Genomics for breeding a symbiosis
+## Genomics for Breeding a Symbiosis

-Molecular breeding has its roots in the study of DNA, leading into the field of genomics.
+Molecular breeding has its roots in the study of DNA, leading to the field of genomics.
-Consequently, symbiosis breeding relies then on metagenomics— the study of all DNA associated with a organ or organism.
+Consequently, symbiosis breeding relies on metagenomics—the study of all DNA associated with an organ or organism.
 Unlike traditional microbiome profiling, which often relies on 16S rRNA gene sequencing to identify microbial taxa, metagenomics aims to reconstruct full genomes of all associated organisms.
 This approach reveals the complete metabolic potential of the symbionts, providing a more detailed understanding of their roles in the host’s biology.

-By sequencing both the host and symbiont genomes, researchers can hypothesize which genes are involved in key symbiotic functions.
-Such functions can center around nutrient exchange, stress tolerance, and pathogen resistance for example.
+By sequencing both the host and symbiont genomes, researchers can hypothesise which genes are involved in key symbiotic functions, such as nutrient exchange, stress tolerance, and pathogen resistance.
 This genomic data allows for targeted hypothesis generation, enabling the investigation of metabolic interactions and potential gene targets for enhancing symbiosis.
-In the _Azolla_ symbiosis specifically, we hypothesize that symbiosis partners may actually leach off nitrogen fixed by _T. azollae_ in chapter \ref{foul_play}.
+In the _Azolla_ symbiosis, specifically, we hypothesise that some symbiosis partners might actually leach nitrogen fixed by _T. azollae_, as discussed in Chapter \ref{foul_play}.
-These foul players might actually be parasites rather than mutualists.
+These "foul players" might be parasites rather than mutualists.
-Understanding these dynamics through metagenomics could lead to strategies for optimizing symbiotic efficiency, such as removing parasitic partners or enhancing beneficial ones.
+Understanding these dynamics through metagenomics could lead to strategies for optimising symbiotic efficiency, such as removing parasitic partners or enhancing beneficial ones.

 Despite its promise, microbiome editing—particularly in complex symbiotic systems—remains a formidable challenge [@Bai2023].
 Editing a single microbial species is already difficult, often requiring the ability to grow the microbe in isolation and develop a transformation protocol.
 In a symbiotic system, these challenges are magnified by the need to reintroduce the modified microbe into the host and ensure it occupies the same ecological niche as the original strain [@Albright2022].
-Alternatively, one can introduce a similar strain with desirable traits into the symbiotic community.
-This approach requires deep ecological understanding to succeed [@Albright2022].
+Alternatively, one can introduce a similar strain with desirable traits into the symbiotic community, which requires a deep ecological understanding to succeed [@Albright2022].

-In the _Azolla_ symbiosis, researchers have managed to isolate and culture several bacterial strains.However, reintroducing them into the _Azolla_ leaf pockets has yet to be achieved.
+In the _Azolla_ symbiosis, researchers have managed to isolate and culture several bacterial strains; however, reintroducing them into the _Azolla_ leaf pockets has yet to be achieved.
 This step is crucial for any future attempts at microbiome editing in _Azolla_.
-While these advanced techniques remain on the horizon, the focus now is on identifying and characterizing the symbiotic partners.
+While these advanced techniques remain on the horizon, the focus now is on identifying and characterising the symbiotic partners.
-In chapter \ref{forever_together}, sequencing data from multiple _Azolla_ species is used to retrieve microbial genomes associated with the genus.
+In Chapter \ref{forever_together}, sequencing data from multiple _Azolla_ species is used to retrieve microbial genomes associated with the genus.
 This effort provides a foundation for understanding the symbiosis at a genomic level.

-We later venture into meta-transcriptomics to inquire what processes are active in these microbes, but gain little signal to what genes are active in these microbes (Chapter \ref{it_takes_two}).
+Later, we venture into meta-transcriptomics to investigate what processes are active in these microbes, though we gain little signal about which genes are active in these microbes (Chapter \ref{it_takes_two}).

-## Gene editing ethics
+## Gene Editing Ethics

-Throughout this introduction, I've highlighted the potential of _Azolla_ and how modern breeding techniques could further enhance its value.
+Throughout this introduction, I have highlighted the potential of _Azolla_ and how modern breeding techniques could further enhance its value.
-However, I naïvely steered away from any ethical implications of deploying gene-edited crops into the environment.
+However, I have naively avoided discussing the ethical implications of deploying gene-edited crops into the environment.

-Gene editing offers immense value, even if such crops aren't introduced into agriculture.
+Gene editing offers immense value, even if such crops are not introduced into agriculture.
 It can accelerate breeding cycles, test biological hypotheses, and advance fundamental research.
-Additionally, banning gene-edited crops solely because they involve gene editing leads to inconsistencies.
+Banning gene-edited crops solely because they involve gene editing leads to inconsistencies.
-For instance, two genetically identical plants might be treated differently when gene editing is illegal.
-The first crop, created through traditional methods, is legal, while the other, genetically identical crop made via efficient gene editing, is illegal.
+For instance, two genetically identical plants might be treated differently when gene editing is illegal: the first crop, created through traditional methods, is legal, while the other, created through efficient gene editing, is illegal.
 Countries like the U.S., Canada, and Brazil have embraced more permissive laws, while the European Union's strict classification of gene-edited crops as GMOs frustrates many scientists.

 Critics often point to off-target effects—unintended DNA changes—as a concern.
-However, this argument overlooks the fact that traditional breeding methods also cause significant, unregulated genetic alterations.
+However, this argument overlooks that traditional breeding methods also cause significant, unregulated genetic alterations.
 Research has shown that off-target edits are very rare.

 Societal concerns about gene editing are more compelling.